bannysters/Synthorium/README.md

 Scripted in room branching, randomization, & quadrant normalization.
 The code will now generate a good-looking map of any size, and will either print in the console or actually build itself if ran in roblox.
 It's very efficient (only takes about 5ms to generate a 200x200 map)

 Uploaded the source (map_generation.lua) to this repo

+# Day 5 (Nov 21 2024)

+Optimized and cleaned code (ALOT).
+Added functionality to build a list of walls for each room that are exposed on the outside.
+I'll use that later for pathfinding to make hallways.